 About Liens and IRS Liens

-A lien is a claim to property.
+A tax lien is a claim to property.
 Think of it as a post-it note that says “you we me” that attaches to the taxpayer’s property.

 Creditors have to take certain steps under state law to obtain a lien.
-This typically involves obtaining a judgement from the court.
+This typically involves obtaining a judgment from the court.
 But there are exceptions, such as mechanics liens that contractors can file for services they perform.

 The New IRS Lien Regulations